gbaliarda/dinamica-peatonal/README.md

 java -jar ./target/dinamica-peatonal-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-This will generate a file `out/output.txt`, whose structure is:
+This will generate two files:

+1. `out/output.txt`, which contains the position, velocity and radius of each particle in the room for each time step:

 ```
 time_0